 Year Four: Signs and reasoning, reason, and science; the versified Vinaya Flower Garland Tantra; further study of Abhidharma; Chandrakirti’s Introduction to the Middle Way; Maitreya and Asanga’s The Sublime Continuum; the Guhyagarbha Tantra; the Application of Mindfulness; namthars (biographies of liberation—Milarepa, Patrul Rinpoche, Yeshe Tsogyal, Longchenpa, etc.); Chinese and English reading, writing, speaking, and grammar.

-Year Five: Study of the following texts: Maitreya’s Ornament of Liberation, Sakya Pandita’s Treasury of the Science of Valid Cognition, Jigme Lingpa’s The Treasury of Precious Qualities, Shantideva’s Bodicharyavatara; study of the Hinayana and Mahayana Abhidharmas; stabilizing meditation and shamatha; a short meditation retreat (newly added).
-Chinese and English reading, writing, speaking, and grammar.
+Year Five: Study of the following texts: Maitreya’s Ornament of Liberation, Sakya Pandita’s Treasury of the Science of Valid Cognition, Jigme Lingpa’s The Treasury of Precious Qualities, Shantideva’s Bodicharyavatara; study of the Hinayana and Mahayana Abhidharmas; stabilizing meditation and shamatha; short meditation retreat, Chinese and English reading, writing, speaking, and grammar.

 Year Six: Study of the following texts: Dharmakirti’s Commentary on Logic; Sakya Pandita’s Differentiating the Three Precepts; Chandrakirti’s Introduction to the Middle Way; Longchen Rabjam’s Treasury of Philosophy and The Wish Fulfilling Treasure, Patrul Rinpoche’s Words of My Perfect Teacher, and condensed Prajnaparamita verses; meditation training and discussion of Vipashyana; receipt of empowerments and instructions relating to Vajrayana practice; beginning teacher training in Chinese and English.